acmegrouptest/brandnewproduct/README.md

 Please follow these instructions in order to update or create new posts:

-  1. Open your terminal and create a folder to clone the repository:
+  1. Open your terminal and clone the repository:

   ```git clone https://github.com/acmegrouptest/brandnewproduct.git```